adamml/opm-owl/readme.md

 This repository presents an OWL representaion of the Complex Property Model.

 ## Classes
+The Complex Property Model ontology defines many of its classes as subclassess of SKOS Concwepts in order to allow the use of vocabulary entries from SKOS Concept Schemes or Collections as instances of the CPM ontology classes.
 ### Comparison Operator Value
 An enumeration of comparison operators
 #### Individuals